AcumenNations/Best_Seller_Story_Teller/chapter3.md

 narrative.
 We need hearts as much as minds."
 Seraphel nodded approvingly.
 "Harmony is not achieved by force but by shared purpose.
 The Accord is the first chord of a new symphony.
 Let us ensure it grows."
-They spent the evening drafting letters encoded in harmonics that only those attuned to the harp
+They spent the evening drafting letters encoded in harmonics that only those attuned to the harp could decipher, summoning allies across the globe to the cause.